umbrellio/table_sync/docs/receiving.md

 end
 ```

-this model have to implement next intrface:
+This model has to implement next interface:
 ```
 def columns
   return all columns from table